 5. Will I lead the process myself or will I hire a Change Management Expert?

-6. Do I have the communication skills to sell the ideas to the required buy-in?
+6. Do I have the communication skills to sell the ideas to get the required buy-in?

-7. How strong is my decision-making and problem-solving?
+7. How strong are my decision-making and problem-solving skills?

-8. Am I good at accepting feedback and good ideas?
+8. How good am I at accepting feedback and good ideas?

 9. Have I truly considered the consequences of this change attempt failing?